cloudius-systems/osv/libc/README.md

 Possibly syslog.c might need to get updated.

 # Upgrades
-Any upcoming upgrade to a newer version of musl (> 1.1.24) would require at least updating the files from mosl that have been adapded for OSv purposes (the last group, see above) and ideally analyzing files used as-is to see if any of those need to be adapted.
+Any upcoming upgrade to a newer version of musl (> 1.2.1) would require at least updating the files from musl that have been adapted for OSv purposes (the last group, see above) and ideally analyzing files used as-is to see if any of those need to be adapted.

 Obviously we want to keep the number of adapted files to the minimum to minimize